TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/2-the-stations-of-the-journey.rst

 part of the extension, which takes over the flow control — the so-called *Controller* (2).

+.. todo: This is a false statement.
+Ther is no such thing as a dispatcher that
+         initiates the plugin rendering.
+TYPO3 calls Extbase's Bootstrap, which then uses a RequestBuilder to create an Extbase Request.
+Then, Extbase tries to find a suitable RequestHandler which then uses a class called Dispatcher, which just creates the Controller instance and calls processRequest().

 .. index:: Extbase; Repository

 Within the controller, the appropriate storage facility which is in charge